keboola/developers-docs/cli/commands/local/validate/index.md

 kbc v [flags]
 ```

 Validate the directory structure and file contents of the local directory.
-Configurations of components having JSON schema
+Configurations of components having a JSON schema
 will be validated against the schema.

 ## Options